brokeboiflex/strapi-middleware-resolveNestedObjects/README.md

 CRUD operations in Strapi require strings formated like that: `api::article.article` notice that `article` is **singular**.
 This middleware is based on object keys of the parent object, so it requires them to reflect type names of thr nested objects.

-For example if you have a parent object `cart` and nested field `content` which is related to object `product` this middleware will not work unless you rename `content` to `products`.
+For example if you have a parent object `cart` and nested field `content` which is related to object `product` this middleware will not work unless you rename `content` to `product`.

 ## Installation